upsidedownsweetfood/PluriPastries/README.md

-# MultiPastries
+# PluriPastries
-MultiPastries is a pluralkit alternative for the revolt chat platform.
+PluriPastries is a pluralkit alternative for the revolt chat platform.
 It supports creating members and sending messages as one of the members.

 ## How to host the bot yourself.